MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Address.md

     - **Default:** - False
 - **Theme - Theme** - Configures the styling of component elements
     - **Default:** - See [Theme Documentation](../Theme.md).

-- **Address line 1 - AddressLine1** - A record that controls whether the address line 1 text input is required or optional, controls the visibility of the address line 1 field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+The following input properties are records that control whether the respective text input is required or optional, controls the visibility of the respective field and controls the width proportion of the text input.
+Note, a width proportion of 1 results in the text input width equal to the width of the component.

+- **Address line 1 - AddressLine1**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1}
-- **Address line 2 - AddressLine2** - A record that controls whether the address line 2 text input is required or optional, controls the visibility of the address line 2 field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+- **Address line 2 - AddressLine2**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1}
-- **Town/City - TownCity** - A record that controls whether the town or city text input is required or optional, controls the visibility of the town or city field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+- **Town/City - TownCity**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}
-- **County - County** - A record that controls whether the county text input is required or optional, controls the visibility of the county field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+- **County - County**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}
-- **Postcode - Postcode** - A record that controls whether the postcode text input is required or optional, controls the visibility of the postcode field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+- **Postcode - Postcode**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 1/3}
-- **Country - Country** - A record that controls whether the country text input is required or optional, controls the visibility of the country field and controls the width proportion of the text input.
-Note a width proportion of 1 results in the text input width equal to the width of the component.
+- **Country - Country**
     - **Default:** - {Required: true, Visible: true, InputWidthProportion: 2/3}

 ### Outputs